Import and sync data in Airtable

 3. Rename the request to "Import football competitions".

-4. Copy and paste the competitions endpoint URL into the URL input.
+4. Copy and paste this competitions endpoint URL into the URL input:

 http://api.football-data.org/v4/competitions